LLNL/RAJA/docs/sphinx/dev_guide/ci.rst

 In this example, the Spack build spec is the same, but the job is configured with a timeout limit and number of nodes appropriate for RAJA testing.

+.. important:: A shared job override **must use the same job label as the
+               shared job** defined in the RADIUSS Shared CI project.

 RAJA-specific jobs whose configurations are not shared with other projects are also defined in the ``RAJA/.gitlab/<MACHINE>-build-and-test-extra.yml`` files.
 For example::